trokam/step3/README.md

 Also edit the file `postgresql.conf`.
 Replace this line:

     #listen_addresses = 'localhost'        # what IP address(es) to listen on;

 With this one:

     listen_addresses = '*'            # what IP address(es) to listen on;

 If you are just getting acquainted with Trokam's code and testing it with virtual machines on a desktop computer, the web server, the crawlers, and the host will be in the same network.
 There is no distinction between private and public networks.
 And it does not matter in this case.

 However, if you are setting Trokam in the cloud or your organisation's intranet, ensure that the IP mask corresponds to the private network used by the web server and crawlers, not the public network.

 Accordingly, the web server should have at least two IPs, one that belongs to the public network and another to the private network.
-The private IP should be like aaa.bbb.ccc.yyy.
+The private IP should be like aaa.bbb.ccc.ddd.

 [PostgreSQL security settings](https://www.postgresql.org/docs/12/auth-pg-hba-conf.html) allow you several other possibilities.
 Read the documentation and feel confident with these settings.
 Learning about PostgreSQL is time well spent.